 - Scope: There have been no changes in project scope. - Schedule: Substantial completion of the contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion occurred during the third quarter of 2022, which is more than 1,400 days later than the original substantial completion date.
 SFMTA's most recent update of the master program schedule forecasts a Revenue Service Date (RSD) of November 19, 2022. - Cost: SFMTA reported a revised Estimate at Completion (EAC) of \$1.931 billion to reflect additional costs to compensate contractors and their subcontractors for direct costs and delay impacts of the additional work performed under change orders.
-The Project Management Oversight Contractor (PMOC) received an updated cost in Standard Cost Category (SCC) format from SFMTA. - Significant Project Activities and/or Key Milestones: - O SFMTA submitted an updated draft letter in April 2021 to the Federal Transit Administration (FTA) proposing a revised FFGA RSD and a revised EAC.
+The Project Management Oversight Contractor (PMOC) received an updated cost in Standard Cost Category (SCC) format from SFMTA. - Significant Project Activities and/or Key Milestones: - SFMTA submitted an updated draft letter in April 2021 to the Federal Transit Administration (FTA) proposing a revised FFGA RSD and a revised EAC.
 The proposed RSD indicates an early RSD of March 31, 2022, and a late RSD of June 20, 2022, which provides a schedule float of about three months.
 In addition, the updated project EAC was \$1.891 billion.
 SFMTA submitted the updated EAC in FTA's SCC format in May 2021.
 The PMOC reviewed SFMTA's EAC and RSD and shared the results of the review and its recommendations with SFMTA.
 It was the PMOC's opinion that SFMTA should develop a detailed Critical Path Method (CPM) schedule to include activities and sequences of system integration, start-up testing, and operational readiness.
 SFMTA developed the CPM schedule and submitted it to the PMOC in August 2021.
 FTA shared the PMOC's review comments on the CPM schedule with SFMTA in September 2021.
 A PMOC/SFMTA schedule assessment workshop was held during the week of November 15, 2021.
-During the workshop, SFMTA shared the most current schedule, which included an updated RSD in September 2022, a date that represents a three-month delay from the previous RSD projection.
-SFMTA indicated that the delay primarily was due to the delay of Automated Train Control System (ATCS) testing.
+During the workshop, SFMTA shared the most current schedule, which included an updated RSD in September 2022, a date that represented a three-month delay from the previous RSD projection.
+SFMTA indicated that the delay was due primarily to the delay of Automated Train Control System (ATCS) testing.
 SFMTA then submitted an updated schedule in January 2022 that incorporated discussions/comments from the November 2021 workshop with FTA and the PMOC and provided the schedule information that the PMOC had requested.
-The current RSD of November 19, 2022 is optimistic based on the PMOC's preliminary review.
+In August 2022, SFMTA reported that, as a result of a fire incident in the UMS Traction Power Room, the currently projected RSD is November 19, 2022.